Dewayne Perkins: 2020–present: Television production and The Blackening

 In January 2020, it was announced that The Blackening would be adapted into a full-length film, to be co-written with Tracy Oliver and developed by MRC Film and The Story Company.
 Directed by Tim Story and starring Perkins, Antoinette Robertson, Jermaine Fowler, Yvonne Orji, and Jay Pharoah, the film wrapped production in December 2021.
 The film was released at TIFF in September 2022.

 Perkins is a writer for The Amber Ruffin Show and was also a writer for the Saved By the Bell reboot, both released on Peacock in 2020.

 In June 2020, Perkins posted a viral Twitter thread alleging institutional racism during his time at The Second City.
 He "criticized Second City prior’s reluctance to fundraise for the Black Lives Matter movement without also financially supporting police-related causes."
 He alleged that he and other Black performers were required to see a dialect coach to make their speaking voices more "palatable."
 He further stated in an interview with The New York Times that he had heard directors use anti-Black slurs, and was traumatized by his overall experience.
 Several other Black performers replied to the thread.
 The next day, Second City co-owner Andrew Alexander resigned.

+In 2021, Perkins joined the cast of The Upshaws in a recurring role.
 Perkins will write and executive produce the workplace sitcom Chopped & Screwed for ABC in collaboration with Phoebe Robinson.
 The show is a multi-camera sitcom centered on a Black barbershop and beauty salon that must come together as one entity to serve the superficial and therapeutic needs of their customers and community.
 In 2022 it was announced that Perkins will executive produce and write Clue, an animated television series adaptation based on the 1985 film.
 Tim Story will also co-executive produce the series for Fox and Bento Box Entertainment.

 The Blackening was released in theaters nationwide on Juneteenth weekend 2023 and grossed $17.7 million on a $5 million microbudget.
 In November 2023 it was announced that Perkins and co-writer Tracy Oliver are developing a sequel.
 He signed with CAA in June 2023.
+Perkins is also a writer for Sausage Party: Foodtopia.

 He is a recurring character in Seth Rogen's Apple TV+ comedy series The Studio.